nicktehrany/website/website/content/notes/IN4391 Distributed Systems Notes/FunctionalRequirements.md

 ### Four Types of Architecture

 1. Layered: where each part is stacked on top of each other and communicates down and up the stack only (e.g. TCP/IP stack)
-2. Object: where each object can communicate with other objects using remove method calls.
+2. Object: where each object can communicate with other objects using remote method calls.
 3. Event based: where there is one message bus that connects the different components and each component can then publish events on the message bus.
 4. Shared data: where there is some shared (persistent) data space to which components can publish data or request data from.

 ### Remote Procedure Call (RPC)

-RPC allows one program to call a procedure (subroutine or method) in another address space than its own, typically on another system, without the programmer explicitly implementing this remote interaction but instead it is the same a if a local process would invoke some method, except now it comes from a non-local process.
+RPC allows one program to call a procedure (subroutine or method) in another address space than its own, typically on another system, without the programmer explicitly implementing this remote interaction but instead it is the same as if a local process would invoke some method, except now it comes from a non-local process.

 ### Message Bus